 All course fees are inclusive of specialist machinery/products, designer fabrics, comprehensive step-by-step manual and refreshments.
 Bovingdon village is within walking distance and has a selection of food stores.
 You are also welcome to bring a packed lunch.
 Free parking on site at Bury Farm.

 COURSE ONE – Professional Curtain Making & Soft Furnishings

 Trainer: Victoria Hammond

-Through discussion, demonstration and making samples, this course provides students with the skills to tackle window dressings with confidence.
+Through discussion, demonstration and making samples, this course provides students with the skills to make window dressings with confidence.
 It is suitable for absolute beginners as well as those wishing to enhance their current skills (no hand sewing or sewing machine experience is required).
 This course also covers how to set up and run a successful curtain making business.

 - Design presentation and discussion about curtain styles, decorative hardware, pelmets, and blinds, covering current trends in the Interior Design world.